This page may contain affiliate links, which means that we may earn from qualifying purchases at no additional cost to you.

 Jet lag feels much more manageable when you’re not handling it alone.
 Discuss your strategy together before you leave so that everyone knows what to expect.

-Besides that first night of not sleeping well, our son did great on that trip to Italy.
-So if your baby or toddler is having a hard time, know that it’s a temporary problem that will get better.
+If your baby or toddler is having a hard time adjusting to their new sleep schedule, know that it’s a temporary problem that will get better.

 When traveling abroad with babies and toddlers (especially if you have more than one child), you’ll usually experience some elements of jet lag.